pyfar/gallery/docs/contribute/general/deps/dep_0001_role_formalization.rst

 There should be only one Community Manager, who is in charge of the entire pyfar project.

 The minimum number of people in each role depends on the size of the package and its workload.
 Package maintainers should ensure that there are enough people in each role.
+At least one person should be assigned to each role, but the total number of people in each role should be adapted based on actual need.
 For maintainer roles, this responsibility lies with the steering council.
 For all roles, people who have been inactive for a certain period should be contacted and removed from their role if they do not respond.